JeremieSiller/ft_containers/README.md

 The map and set are sorted containers.
 While set sorts the elements by using itself as the keyvalue, map takes a second template paramter as the key.
 Both containers usually use a binary search tree (BST) internaly to store all elements.
 In most cases the use tree is a red-black-tree (self-balancing) which I also chose for this project.
-Instead of allocating everything a one block like the vector does, a BST allocates nodes and links them with pointers.
+Instead of allocating everything in one block like the vector does, a BST allocates nodes and links them with pointers.
 To avoid extremly slow insertion and lookup times the BST is red-black-tree.
 A red-black-tree follows these 5 rules to avoid unbalancing:
 - Every node has a colour either red or black.
 - The root of the tree is always black.